- Shopping Tools

 Classic plans cover nearly 1,000 parts in all major component areas, including engine, transmission, drivetrains, front suspension, steering, brakes, electrical, cooling and fuel systems and air conditioning.
 They also provide towing and rental car reimbursement for covered repairs.

 Gold Plus plans include all Classic plan coverage plus hundreds more parts.
 In fact, they provide essentially the same bumper-to-bumper coverage as the basic factory warranty.
 Only a few maintenance items and body parts are not covered.
-The Gold Plus plan also reimburses for lodging and meals when a breakdown interrupts your out-of-town travel and provides 24-hour emergency roadside assistance*, $100 allowance for “Sign & Drive” dispatched towing, jump start, tire change, gasoline delivery, locksmith service, road hazard tire protection, computerized trip routing, retailer locator service and travel assistance.
+The Gold Plus plan also reimburses for lodging and meals when a breakdown interrupts your out-of-town travel and provides 24-hour emergency roadside assistance*, $100 allowance for “Sign & Drive” dispatched towing, jump start, tire change, gasoline delivery, locksmith service, computerized trip routing, retailer locator service and travel assistance.